Treode/store/client/DESIGN.md

 The cache may be a doubly-linked list of entries, plus a hash table of arrays (or lists) of those entries.

 In Python, the hashtable is a standard Python dictionary.
 The `table:key` keys are composed by concatenating the table name and key.
 Each `table:key` maps to an array of references to nodes in the LRU list.
 Each node of the LRU list contains the table, key, value, its timestamps and the LRU’s previous and next pointers.
-Note that the value may be None to indicate that there is no value for duration.
+The value may be None to indicate that there is no value for duration.

 To `get` an item as of a given `read_time`, we lookup the array for `table:key`, and then we search that list for the *most recent* `value_time` on or before the given `read_time`.
 We return the tuple `(value_time, cached_time, JSON value)`